joelmoxley/founder-playbook/V. Tech + Product/04 - IP - Licensing/02 - Content - University + Government Licensing Overview/md/06 - Berkeley Lab - Tech Transfer.ppt.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This tech transfer overview of moving technology from the LBNL lab into a startup environment also details resources within the lab to help with IP protection, and how to collaborate with the lab to improve future research.
+This tech transfer overview of moving technology from the LBNL lab into a startup environment also details resources within the lab to help with IP protection, and how to collaborate with the lab to improve future research.

 Credit: [Cheryl Fragiadakis](https://www.linkedin.com/in/cherylfragiadakis)